Wizzerinus/toony-linux/README.md

 A minimalistic Linux launcher for Toontown Rewritten and Toontown: Corporate Clash.

+# NOTE

+This repository remains in place as an API reference for any future launcher developers.
+However, using the launcher itself is not recommended, as it has caused weird thread problems (i.e. freezing in OCLO and less commonly VP boss rounds) and weird network problems (i.e. false-positive VPN triggers) for its users.
+In certain scenarios, the CLI also stops working if a window is launched, which renders the launcher effectively useless.

 ## Configuration

 * Copy `accounts.example.yaml` to `accounts.yml` and fill in your account details.